 In Choose a Time, maps of Earth at different eras are displayed, from Precambrian (750 million years ago) to Quaternary (1.8 million years ago to the present time).
 Each map shows the fossils we have in our museum by animal type (invertebrates, fishes, amphibians, dinosaur, etc...); click on "dinosaurs" and see where all the dinosaurs in our collection were found.
 Click on the indicated fossil locations and you will see photos of each fossils.
 You also have the option to see how various ecosystems were distributed at the time.
 Passing the mouse over an ecosystem button shows the locations of the systems and clicking on the ecosystem button removes the display.
 (For specific information about the construction and functions of the maps, see About the Maps.)
 Each map has a "Search For a Fossil" button which allows you to search for fossils animal type or name.

-Take a Tour (new!) offers specific themes.
-Currently available: Amazing Ammonites (follow the growth and evloution of ammonite sutures).
+Take a Tour offers specific themes.
+Currently available: Amazing Ammonites (follow the growth and evloution of ammonite sutures) and Fantastic Fusulinids (tiny creatures with intricate design).
 We plan to open soon a number of other tours, such as, the development of the leg, the evolution of primate teeth, and evolution in given ecosystems.

 Plans for the Future

 We have been working on this site for over five years, and it continues to be a work in progress.
 Over the course of this next year we will continue expand our online collection and open the tour section.
-Long term plans include adding a door to plant fossils, which we hope to start in summer 2008.
+Long term plans include adding a door to plant fossils.

 (We are also working on a site for our Physical Geology course (VSU's GEOL 1110), but we've only just begun!)